chinazur/ContactService/README.md

 - It is written using SpringBoot framework.
 - The project is maintained by GIT.
 - Dependencies are managed by Maven.
-- Tests are written in JUnit.
+- Tests are written in TestNG.

 ### Development process
 - At first, i tried to use Eclipse's template "Dynamic Web Project" in order to create web service, with Axis2.
 But the structure is very heavy, and the result is in XML.